guadalupebabio/ThePowerofWithout/README.md

 - Clone the repository locally: `git clone https://github.com/guadalupebabio/ThePowerofWithout.git`
 - In the project folder, install the packages: `npm install`
   - Make sure npm is installed.
-If not, you can follow the instructions to download it [here](https://www.npmjs.com/get-npm).
+If not, make sure you have [node.js](https://nodejs.org/en/download/) you can verify it entering: `node -v` you can do the same for NPM: `npm -v`.
 - Install gulp locally: `npm install -g gulp`.
 This is necessary to compile the styles from SCSS to CSS.
 - The database is hosted on MongoDB Cloud (may be migrated to another service in the future), and requires some security configuration in order for you to connect to it:
   - Email me so I can add you as an admin on the database